kaveh7293/Kaveh-Portfolio/README.md

 <li>I first did some explanatory data analysis to answer some of the questions I had in my mind about the previous world cup.
 Then, I did some feature selection analysis to determine important features need to be selected for model training.
 Finally, I trained a random forest model to predict the results of the next world-cup in 2022.</li>
  </ul>
 <h2> Determination of the Hardest Groups and the Easiest Groups in the Previous World-cups</h2>
-* What were the hardest groups in the group stage in each of the previous world cups.
+<p>What were the hardest groups in the group stage in each of the previous world cups.
 I chose the hardest group based on the smallest average of the fifa world    ranking in each group.
-We plot a barplot to return the average of the teams rankings in each of the world cups:
+We plot a barplot to return the average of the teams rankings in each of the world cups:<br>

   <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/1998.png'><br>
   <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/2002.png'><br>